-Nylon/Elastane: The silky thermoplastic polymers of nylon are wound together with elastane, a synthetic fiber known for its exceptional elasticity.
-Together, these fibers give workers wearing gloves with this combination flexibility and movement while providing a high level of abrasion resistance.
+- Nylon/elastane: The silky thermoplastic polymers of nylon are wound together with elastane, a synthetic fiber known for its exceptional elasticity.
+Gloves with this fiber combination offer flexibility and movement while providing a high level of abrasion resistance.

-Dyneema® Diamond: Thinner than conventional fibers, Dyneema Diamond has similar performance to gloves with fiberglass, but with a lighter, cooler and more flexible feel.
+- Dyneema® Diamond: Thinner than conventional fibers, Dyneema Diamond has a similar performance to gloves with fiberglass, but with a lighter, cooler, and more flexible feel.
 This highly abrasion-resistant knit doesn’t trap heat like other cut-resistant materials – instead, it radiates heat away from workers’ hands so that they stay comfortable and dry all day.

-13-Gauge HPPE/Fiberglass: Fiberglass materials break down the threat of a cutting edge, and when combined with the protective cover of HPPE – a strong, composite polyethylene fiber – this knit creates a tough, mid-cut glove shell.
+- 13-gauge HPPE/fiberglass: Fiberglass materials break down the threat of a cutting edge.
+When combined with the protective cover of HPPE – a strong, composite polyethylene fiber – this knit creates a tough, mid-cut glove shell.

-13-Gauge Aramid/Steel: Along with being one of the most thermally-stable materials, Aramid is an incredibly strong synthetic fiber with high abrasion resistance.
-When combined with steel, gloves with these fibers are high cut resistant, yet still have a flexible feel.
+- 13-gauge aramid/steel: Aramid, one of the most thermally-stable materials, is an incredibly strong synthetic fiber with high abrasion resistance.
+When combined with steel, gloves with these fibers are highly cut-resistant with a flexible feel.

-18-Gauge Aramid/Steel: Similar to the 13G Aramid/Steel material, the 18-gauge version of this fiber combination gives gloves mid-level cut resistance with an even more flexible, second-skin type of feel than that 13-gauge version.
+- 18-gauge aramid/steel: The 18-gauge version of this fiber combination gives gloves mid-level cut resistance with an even more flexible, second-skin type of feel than that of the 13-gauge blend.

-By engineering smarter knit combinations, HexArmor has been able to increase protective properties while maintaining lightweight, breathable and form fitting knit gloves.
+By engineering smarter seamless combinations, HexArmor® has been able to increase protective properties while maintaining lightweight, breathable, and form-fitting seamless gloves.
 We’re increasing selection and comfort for workers around the globe.